cloudant-labs/graphdb-slate/source/includes/api/_attachments.md

 The `$ATTACHMENT` value is the name by which the attachment is associated with the document.

 <aside>You can create more than one attachment for a document;
-simply ensure that the `$ATTACHMENT` value for each attachment is unique for the document.</aside>
+simply ensure that the `$ATTACHMENT` value for each attachment is unique with the document.</aside>

 ### Read